corndeladmin/tech-docs/src/js/imports-and-exports.md

 - `Meal` to track our meals
 - `Workout` to log our exercise

-What we are doing is **modelling** the domain of our app with classes.
-As such, we usually put these types of classes in to a folder called `models`.
+We usually put these types of classes in to a folder called `models`.

 ::: code-group